nemesyslab/rev_d_shim_HFU/README.md

 ## Directory Structure

 This repository is organized as follows.
-Repositories will contain README files with more information on the folders and files within them.
+Repositories will contain README files with more information on the folders and files within them (when I get to it...).
 ```
 rev_d_shim/
 ├── boards/                               - Board files for different supported boards